Small-Fish-Dev/small-fish-dev.github.io/src/blogs/2024_transparency.md

 As for me, I got in contact with my financial advisor, and technically I ended up paying to partecipate in this jam, so I don't have to declare anything, but just in case I have all the receipts.

-If I did make any money, it would be considered "Other Incomes" as Game Jams are not recognized in Italy, and I pay 23% in taxes.
+If I were to make any money off of this, it would be filed under "Other Incomes" as Game Jams are not that recognized in Italy, and I would pay 23% in taxes on it.

 <Heading h="h3" title="Afterthoughts" />
 Despite being the "Winners" of the jam, I lost a lot of income and sleep, but I consider it an investment for the future, I truly believe s&box will be succesful.